Welcoming reception area at Dr. Amy's Dental Office in Thousand Oaks

 At Dr. Amy’s Dental Office, we use advanced diagnostics and precise, gentle techniques to ensure safe and comfortable removal.
 When appropriate, PRF/PRP therapy is used to support faster healing, reduce inflammation, and promote a smoother recovery.

-Book online
+Book Online

-Atraumatic tooth extraction technique
+Atraumatic tooth extraction technique in Thousand Oaks, CA

 Common Problems Caused by Wisdom Teeth

-At Amy’s Dental Office, we use advanced digital imaging to evaluate the position of your wisdom teeth and determine whether removal is necessary.
+At Dr. Amy’s Dental Office, we use advanced digital imaging to evaluate the position of your wisdom teeth and determine whether removal is necessary.
 Early evaluation helps prevent complications and supports long term oral health.

 Benefits of Atraumatic Tooth Extraction